databio/pypiper/docs/pipestat.md

 ## Advancements

-There are a multiple advantages of using piestat instead of the current pieline results reporiting system:
+There are a multiple advantages of using pipestat instead of the current pipeline results reporting system:

 1. **Database results storage:** the results can be stored either in a database or a YAML-formatted results file.
 This way a pypiper pipeline running in an emphemeral compute environment can report the results to the database and exit.
 No need to sync the results with a central results storage.
 2. **Strict and clear results definition:** all the results that can be reported by a pipeline run *must* be pre-defined in a [pipestat results schema](http://pipestat.databio.org/en/latest/pipestat_specification/#pipestat-schema-format) that in a simplest case just indicates the result's type.
-This presents piepstat clients with the possibility to *reliably* gather all the possible results and related metadata.
+This presents pipestat clients with the possibility to *reliably* gather all the possible results and related metadata.
 3. **On-the-fly results validation:** the schema is used to validate and/or convert the reported result to a strictly determined type, which makes the connection of pypiper with downstream pipeline results processing software seamless.
 4. **Unified, pipeline-agnostic results interface:** other pipelines, possibly created with different pipeline frameworks, can read and write results via Python API or command line interface.
 This feature significantly incerases your pipeline interoperability.